xosski/GhostWhisper-Suite/README.md

 # WhisperSuite: GhostWhisper Edition
 *A memorial stealth ops framework in honor of Raven.*

 WhisperSuite is an advanced **multi-vector exploitation platform** for red team operators, blue team simulations, and stealth reconnaissance.
-It combines **memory-resident**, **kernel-level**, **browser-based**, and **desktop persistence** capabilities into a unified framework with BLE triggers, payload polymorphism, ghost-tag encryption, wormhole propagation logic, and comprehensive operator controls that give you a hidden hand across all attack vectors.
+It combines **memory-resident**, **kernel-level**, **browser-based**, **desktop persistence**, **network reconnaissance**, and **bluetooth exploitation** capabilities into a unified framework with BLE triggers, payload polymorphism, ghost-tag encryption, wormhole propagation logic, and comprehensive operator controls that give you a hidden hand across all attack vectors.

 ## 🕳️ The Wormhole Protocol
 A stealth-capable propagation model with: